The Pilot (It: Welcome to Derry)

 "The Pilot" is the series premiere of the American supernatural horror television series It: Welcome to Derry.
 The episode was written by series developer Jason Fuchs, and directed by executive producer Andy Muschietti.
 It was first broadcast on HBO in the United States on October 26, 2025, and also was available on HBO Max on the same date.

 The season is set in Derry, Maine in 1962.
 After the disappearance of a boy, three high school friends get involved in trying to find him, while two Air Force members arrive at the town to command a B-52.

 According to Nielsen Media Research, the episode was seen by an estimated 0.334 million household viewers and gained a 0.10 ratings share among adults aged 18–49.
-The series premiere received a mostly positive response from critics, who praised its production values, atmosphere, opening sequence, and twist ending, although some were divided over the over-abundance of characters.
+The series premiere received a mostly positive response from critics, who praised its production values, Muschetti's direction, atmosphere, opening sequence, and twist ending, although some were divided over the over-abundance of characters.

 Plot

-In 1962 Derry, Maine, a young boy named Matty Clements escapes from a movie theater after the usher catches him without a ticket.
+On January 4, 1962 in Derry, Maine, a young boy named Matty Clements escapes from a movie theater after the usher catches him without a ticket.
 On the outskirts of the city, he is picked up by a family.
 The father and mother ask Matty where they should drop him off, to where Matty replies, "Anywhere but Derry."
 However, he becomes unnerved by the family's increasingly strange behavior, and is further confused when they re-enter Derry.
 The wife suddenly gives birth to a monstrous winged baby, who attacks Matty.

 Four months later, Air Force and Korean War veterans Captain Pauly Russo and Major Leroy Hanlon arrive at the Derry Air Force Base, a Strategic Air Command base.
 General Francis Shaw has assigned Leroy to pilot a B-52, although Leroy experiences racial discrimination from Masters, one of his airmen.
 Back at the local high school, Teddy Uris remains haunted over Matty's disappearance, while his friend Phil Malkin tries to get Teddy to move on.
 Lilly Bainbridge, a friend of Matty's, is still mourning the loss of her father, who died tragically in a pickle jarring factory accident one year earlier.
 While preparing to take a bath at her house, Lilly is shocked to hear Matty's voice coming from the drain of the bathtub, specifically singing "Ya Got Trouble" from The Music Man, the film that Matty snuck into the night of his disappearance.
 When she shares this with Teddy and Phil, they struggle to believe it.

 Later that night, Teddy has Shabbat dinner with his Jewish family and asks his father about the possibility of children being held underground for a long period of time.
 His father then discusses Teddy's grandparents escape from the Buchenwald concentration camp, where the rest of their families died, and atrocities that included making lamp shades out of human skin.
 Before bed, Teddy's lampshade begins malfunctioning, and eventually shows many human faces to scare him.